 - 2.1 milligrams zinc (14 percent DV)

 - 116 milligrams calcium (12 percent DV)

 - 332 milligrams potassium (9 percent DV)

 How to Use Amaranth

-When cooking amaranth grain, use the ratio of 1 1/2 cups water to 1/2 cup amaranth.
+When cooking amaranth grain, use the ratio of 1.5 cups water to a half cup amaranth.
 Heat the mixture in a small saucepan until it begins to boil.
 Then reduce the heat and let it simmer, uncovered, until the water is absorbed.
 This typically takes about 20 minutes.